Grin Events Logo

 4.)
 Order F&B (food and beverages).

-• Hire someone – we recommend a mobile taco stand, food truck, or caterer.
-If your picnic is at a public place, make sure your vendor knows the rules and regulations for the venue.
+• Hire someone — we recommend a mobile taco stand, food truck, or caterer.
+If using a public space, confirm your vendor knows the venue’s rules and regulations.

-• DIY – you can order food and pick it up from Costco, Whole Foods, or other grocery vendors or restaurants that can accommodate large groups.
+• DIY — you can order food from Costco, Whole Foods, or other grocery vendors and restaurants that can accommodate large groups.

 • Make sure you have coolers on hand to keep beverages cold.

-• Look up the rules about adult beverages; in many public spaces, for example, alcohol is not permitted.
+• Look up the rules about adult beverages.
+Many public spaces don’t allow alcohol.

 5.)
 Select entertainment.

 • Music is a must!
-At the very least, make sure you have a big Bluetooth speaker and music playlist ready to go; if you want to go big and budget allows, consider hiring a DJ or live band.
+At minimum, have a Bluetooth speaker and playlist ready.
+If budget allows, consider hiring a DJ or live band.

-• If families are invited, consider hiring a balloon animal artist, face painter, or magician.
+• If you’re including families, consider hiring a balloon animal artist, face painter, or magician.

-• We do NOT recommend inflatables such as bounce houses or giant inflatable slides – while these are great for kids’ parties, they tend to be noisy and take up a lot of space.
+• We do NOT recommend inflatables like bounce houses or giant slides — they’re great for kids’ parties, but they tend to be noisy and take up a lot of space.

-• Provide interactive leisure games like cornhole, bocce ball, ladder ball or more active games like spike ball and volleyball, or a mix of both.
+• Provide leisure games like cornhole, bocce ball, and ladder ball — or more active options like spike ball and volleyball.

 • Other friendly competition options include giant games like Giant Jenga and Giant Connect 4.

-• If you want to maximize interactions between your team, hire a team building company that can host the games and get everyone involved.
+• To maximize interactions, hire a team building company to host the games and get everyone involved.

 6.)
 Determine the setup.

-• DIY option – If you’re a local company, you might ask people to bring their own canopies, tables, chairs, and/or blankets.
+• DIY option — if you’re a local company, you might ask people to bring their own canopies, tables, chairs, or blankets.

-• Many venues have existing picnic tables or gazebos, and a good old-fashioned blanket on the grass is also a great option.
+• Many venues have picnic tables or gazebos.
+A blanket on the grass also works great.

-• For bigger groups or if you’re coming from out of town, consider hiring a company to set up canopies, tables, and chairs for you.
-It’s worth the cost and up levels the presentation of your picnic.
+• For bigger groups or out-of-town events, consider hiring a company to set up canopies, tables, and chairs.
+It’s worth the cost and elevates the presentation of your picnic.

-• Incorporate company logos and colors in your theme to make your team and brand stand out in the outdoors.
+• Incorporate company logos and colors in your theme to make your team and brand stand out outdoors.

 At the Event